imvinxx/AI-Powered_Resume_Screening_and_Ranking_System/README.md

 # AI-Powered Resume Screening and Ranking System 🚀

-An intelligent system to automate resume screening using NLP and machine learning.
+An intelligent system to automate the resume screening using NLP and machine learning.
 Ranks PDF resumes against job descriptions via **TF-IDF vectorization** and **cosine similarity**, with a Streamlit-powered interface.

 ## Features ✨